Rozen Maiden: Original work

 Rozen Maiden is authored by Peach-Pit and was serialized in Gentosha's Monthly Comic Birz between issues September 2002 and July 2007.
 Gentosha compiled the individual chapters into eight tankōbon volumes released between March 2003 and June 2007.
 These volumes were later recompiled into seven shinsōban volumes by Shueisha and released between April 2008 and November 2008.
 Tokyopop localized Gentosha's tankōbon volumes in English for North America and released them between May 2006 and May 2008.
 In 2011, Tokyopop's North American division was closed down and their licenses to manga franchises were revoked.
 Tokyopop's translations were distributed in Australasia by Madman Entertainment.
 The series has also been localized in other languages such as Chinese, French, and Italian.

 In March 2008, Peach-Pit published a one-shot titled lit.
 'How to Make a Girl' (少女のつくり方, Shōjo no Tsukurikata) in the 16th issue of Weekly Young Jump.
 In the following issue, a serialization for Rozen Maiden was announced.
 Serialization began in Weekly Young Jumps 20th issue in April 2008 until its conclusion in the issue 8 in January 2014.
 The second series was published under the katakana for Rozen Maiden, and is a sequel to the first series.
 The series has been localized in other languages such as Italian, French, and Chinese.
 Peach-Pit also published a one-shot in the October 2013 issue of Ribon which focuses on the Rozen Maidens' past.

 In June 2024, Seven Seas Entertainment announced that they licensed the series and the sequel manga; they released them in seven omnibus collector's edition volumes.

+Rozen Maiden Zero

+A prequel to the original series titled was authored by Peach Pit and published in Ultra Jump magazine from 2016 to 2019.

+Rozen Maiden Zero takes place in 1920s Japan and is focused on the twin dolls, Suiseiseki and Souseiseki forming a detective agency with their masters, and who themselves are sisters from rural Japan reuniting in Tokyo.
+The central plot of the series revolves around the unfinished Zeroth Doll, whose dreams are threatening to cause an earthquake which would do tremendous damage to Tokyo including the tower Yōunkaku (based on the real tower Ryōunkaku) where Hana works as an elevator girl.